FernandoBuGu/BMRF_thesis/README.md

 # BMRF_thesis
-Protein function prediction
+Protein function prediction for poorly annotated species

-Code to annotate genes to GO terms and calculate Area Under the Curve (AUC) using a Positive Unlabeled version of a Bayesian Markov Random Field
+Code to annotate genes to GO terms and calculate Area Under the Curve (AUC) using a Positive Unlabeled version of a Bayesian Markov Random Field (BMRF).
+Network data used was co-expression data and protein-protein intercation from humans, yeast, and chickens.